 - Be a U.S. citizen or eligible non-citizen

-- Be classified as a junior or senior, post-baccalaureate, or graduate student admitted to the College of Education at UTPA.
-For admission requirements into the Teacher Education Program visit http://www.utpa.edu/colleges/coe/studentservices/
+- Must be a junior or senior admitted into an eligible teacher preparation program by the Office of Teacher Certification and Admission Services in the College of Education.
+For admission requirements into the Teacher Education Program visit http://portal.utpa.edu/utpa_main/daa_home/coed_home/otcas_home

 - Sign a TEACH Grant Agreement to Serve (ATS) and respond to requests by the U.S. Department of Education confirming their continuing intention to meet the teaching obligation